tomjoht/tomjoht.github.io/_posts/2016/5/writing-tech-docs-like-a-hacker-with-jekyll.md

 ## What if ...
 What would happen if we approached technical writing from a software development perspective?

-## Reasons for discontent with tech writer tools

-No HATs for Mac
-CMSs cost $$$$
-DITA too restrictive
-Tired of WYSIWYG interfaces for content
-Infrastructure for WordPress too cumbersome
-Tech writer world too distanced from engineering
-Tech pubs lags behind web innovation

 ## Writing tech docs like a hacker